Fujiwara no Shunzei: Poetry

 As Shunzei's father and grandfather and a number of other relatives were all men of literature and poetry, he began writing and composing poetry at a young age.
-He tended to hew to an older style of poetry such as that seen in the Man'yōshū, but he also drew upon recently imported and translated T'ang dynasty Chinese poetry.
+He tended to hew to an older style of poetry such as that seen in the Man'yōshū and even wrote his first poetic commentary on Man'yōshū—Man'yōshū Jidaikō—but he also drew upon recently imported and translated Tang dynasty Chinese poetry.

 From a literary criticism perspective, he notably was an early supporter of the Tale of Genji, and after his 30s and 40s, he was especially known for his criticism and judgments at various poetry gatherings and contests, where he favored poems that displayed his preferred poetic style of yugen (one of the ten orthodox styles of poetry which focused on conveying romantic emotion, with characteristic undertones of nostalgia and regret).
 His style was sometimes summarized as "old diction, new treatment".
 He wrote that poems "should somehow... produce an effect of both charm and of mystery and depth.
 If it is a good poem, it will possess a kind of atmosphere distinct from its words and their configuration and yet accompanying them."
 An example:

 His style was disciplined, determinedly sensitive and emotional.
 The poet Shinkei (1406–1475) wrote the following about his composition of poetry: